-Curious about our favorite places to shop, or need a tip on a dependable contractor?
+Curious about our interior designers’ favorite places to shop, or need a tip on a dependable contractor in the Austin area?
 Here are our go-to people and places.

 Austin Art Garage—All local art, including low-cost prints.